HSF/hsf.github.io/_workinggroups/training.md

 The HSF Training & Tutoring initiative is aimed at helping the research community (in various disciplines) to bridge the gap in computing skills existing nowadays between University level courses and what is required by scientist to produce high quality, sustainable software.

+## Github Organization

+The [HSF-Training GitHub Organization](https://github.com/hsf-training) has [Analysis Essentials](https://hsf-training.github.io/analysis-essentials/), a course on basic computing required for HEP, and [PyHEP resources](https://github.com/hsf-training/PyHEP-resources), a page of Python-focused training resources.

 ## WikiToLearn - collaborative textbooks

 To achieve this goal, we adopted an already existing and successful platform.
 [WikiToLearn](http://en.wikitolearn.org/Main_Page).
 Originally developed in Italy, it was intended to allow University students to deploy our tutoring in software.
 It has now a growing usage also outside Italy.